 From minimum gatekeeper training, participants should be able to:

 Explain suicide as a major public health problem

 Explain the common myths and facts surrounding suicide

 Identify unique verbal, behavioral, and situational suicide warning signs

 Recognize and screen someone at risk of suicide, with a focus on Emergency Department patients

-Know how to inquire about capacity for suicide and self injurious behaivor
+Explain to inquire about capacity for suicide and self injurious behavior

 Recognize at least three suicide warning signs